Tumne/star-trakker/README.md

 Next I styled the app giving great thought to design and overall usability.

 Then I decided to move most of the state logic into a redux architecture; all the while refactoring components down.
 As opposed to using standard react-redux, connect, mapStateToProps and such, I implemented redux utilizing [Redux Toolkit](https://redux-toolkit.js.org/).
-Doing so proved effective as I was able to clean up the components and simplify the codebase using react-redux hooks.
+Doing so proved effective as I was able to clean up the components and simplify the codebase with redux hooks.

 I developed a crafty solution to cache and replace node states upon empty searches, therefore eliminated unnecessary api calls.
 Creating a unique `nodeId` (parent id’s separated by dots) became useful in selecting the correct connection within the node tree.
 The unique `nodeId` could also be used to recursively insert selected connections and traverse node connections inside of the `connection.js` component.